 How to avoid a one size fit’s all policy when marketing your small business

-One size doesn’t fit all when it comes to marketing, so this week OTB is looking at how best to create marketing strategies for small businesses…
+One size doesn’t fit all when it comes to your marketing policy.
+So, this week Think OTB is looking at how best to create marketing strategies for small businesses…

-When it comes to marketing and strategy, it is easy to focus on brand giants such as P&G, Unilever or Diageo and attempt to recreate or mimic their strategies.
-But the fact is that these multi-billion dollar international companies may seem to have little in common with local SME’s or small start-ups who are seeking to create small-scale and low budget strategies with maximum impact.
-What insights can be learned from observing the strategies of these high-end companies which can be modified and adapted to suit a small business environment?
-When is it best to look away from what others are doing and focus on the individual need of a situation?
-OTB explores…
+When it comes to marketing and strategy, it is easy to focus on giants such as P&G, Unilever or Diageo.
+You might even attempt to recreate or mimic their strategies.
+But the fact is that these multi-billion dollar international companies may seem to have little in common with local SME’s or small start-ups.
+Smaller businesses are seeking to create small-scale and low budget strategies with maximum impact.

 The key message here is adapt.
-Learning from others is great, so long as these insights can be adapted and developed to suit individual needs of a business and create measurable results for the company.
-It is important to start at the beginning, asking how well known is the brand and its products under discussion, and how best can the message be spread to the relevant people.
+Learning from others is great, so long as these insights can be adapted and developed to suit individual needs of a business.
+You’ll need to put that knowledge to use and create measurable results for the company.
+It is important to start at the beginning, asking how well known is the brand and its products under discussion.
+Then, explore how best can the message be spread to the relevant people.
 If people don’t know a product they won’t buy it, it’s that simple.

-By exploring alternative options and creating a tailored, relevant marketing strategy to the size and need of a business, it is possible to see big results for minimal input.
-When budgets are tight and competition is fierce, its ideas like these that can make all the difference to a small business.
+Explore alternative options and creating a tailored, relevant marketing strategy to the size and need of a business.
+In doing so, it is possible to see big results for minimal input.
+We know budgets are tight and competition is fierce.
+But, it’s ideas like these that can make all the difference to a small business.